-2019 marks a musical half century for Brian McNeill in a career that has established him as one of the most acclaimed forces in Scottish music.
+Brian McNeill is in the 51st year of a career that has established him as one of the most acclaimed forces in Scottish music.
+His work and influence as a songwriter,

 Brian is a multi instrumentalist – chiefly fiddle, bouzouki, mandocello, guitars and concertina – and the importance of his songwriting has long been recognised with such songs as The Yew Tree, The Lads O' The Fair, The Snows of France and Holland, Strong Women Rule Us All With Their Tears, Any Mick'll Do and No Gods and